 Driven by her husband’s experience, Kemp became more passionate about patient-centered care.
 She and her core team of body imagers at Diversified Radiology started dedicating time during their quarterly team meetings to discussing ways to become more patient centered.
 They began by adding their phone numbers to their radiology reports, which increased their accessibility to referring providers and patients.
 (Read more about this initiative in this Imaging 3.0 case study.)

 Still, some team members worried about the amount of time these conversations would require.
-To address these concerns, the radiologists agreed to conduct consultations between 8–10 a.m. on Mondays, Tuesdays, Wednes-days, and Fridays — when their workloads are relatively light.
+To address these concerns, the radiologists agreed to conduct consultations between 8 and 10 a.m. on Mondays, Tuesdays, Wednesdays, and Fridays — when their workloads are relatively light.
 They also committed to working with the technologists to adjust this window, as necessary, to include more patients.
 “We wanted to make ourselves as available as possible for patients,” Kemp says.

 Once the method was established, the team developed a framework for the consultations: The technologist asks the patient whether he or she is interested in discussing the results with the body imaging radiologist on duty.
-If the patient accepts, the technologist asks the patient to wait in the waiting room and calls the radiologist — either by phone or by sending an instant message through their PACS.
-The radiologist then reviews the patient’s images before calling the technologist back — typically 5–10 minutes later.
+If the patient accepts, the technologist asks the patient to wait in the waiting room and calls the radiologist — either by phone or by sending an instant message through their picture archiving and communications system (PACS).
+The radiologist then reviews the patient’s images before calling the technologist back — typically 5 to 10 minutes later.
 At that point, the technologist puts the patient on the phone to discuss the results directly with the radiologist.

 Before they could initiate the pilot program, the radiologists needed buy-in from patient-facing CT and ultrasound technologists, who play a key role in coordinating the service.
 When Kemp first approached the lead technologists individually to ask whether they’d be comfortable offering this service to patients, their response was overwhelmingly positive, and they agreed to help develop a plan for coordinating the new service.